astriaorg/docs/docs/bridging/mainnet-alpha/withdraw-from-astria-mainnet-alpha.md

 # Withdraw from the Astria Mainnet Alpha

-Withdrawal commands from Astria Mainnet to Celestia and Nobel Mainnets.
+Withdrawal commands from Astria Mainnet to Celestia and Noble Mainnets.

-You will need the `astria-cli`, `celestia-appd`, and `nobeld` installed.
+You will need the `astria-cli`, `celestia-appd`, and `nobled` installed.
 Follow the install steps [here](../overview.md#bridging-dependencies).

 You can export the following to make the commands below easily copy and